plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 * Powered by EU-owned infrastructure
 * Funded directly by subscribers
 * Integrations with Search Console, Looker Studio and more
+* Automated tracking of external link clicks, file downloads and 404 error pages
+* Easy setup of custom events using CSS class names
 * You can even import your historical UA stats
 * Check out [our ready-made dashboard](https://plausible.io/plausible.io) and try it out on your site with [a free trial](https://plausible.io/register)